 Afternoon Elementary Prep Classes

-Elementary Prep students enjoy the full spectrum of the Early Childhood Class in the morning, the social aspects and practical life skills of the lunch period (aka “Lunch Bunch”) and finish their day with an additional work period aimed at refining sensorial, reading, writing and math skills.
-The lunch period begins with an emphasis on nutrition, the Practical Life exercises of setting places, washing lunch dishes, cleaning up, compositely and recycling.
-Students will be bringing home copies of the Food Rainbow to post in the kitchen to help them remember which foods to choose for their lunches.
-If you stock a low cupboard with lunch items such as fruit and crackers, and stock a special shelf in the refrigerator with yogurt, applesauce, juice drinks and prepackaged leftovers such as pizza and spaghetti your child will be able to create a healthy lunch all by himself.
+EC Plus, a.k.a Elementary Prep, students enjoy the full spectrum of the Early Childhood Class in the morning, the social aspects and practical life skills of the lunch period and finish their day with an additional work period aimed at refining sensorial, reading, writing and math skills.
+The lunch period begins with an emphasis on nutrition, the Practical Life exercises of setting places, washing lunch dishes, cleaning up, composting and recycling.
+Our school lunches provided by Savory Kitchen Park City offer a nutritious, delicious, mostly organic meal every day including sack lunches for field trips.
+You can pick up a registration form in the office or call 435-608-1408 to register your child.
+Students will be bringing home copies of the Food Rainbow to post in the kitchen to help them remember which foods to choose.
+If you decide to pack a lunch every day this can easily become the child’s responsibility if you stock a low cupboard with lunch items such as fruit, fruit leather and crackers, and stock a special shelf in the refrigerator with deli meats, cheese, yogurt, applesauce and prepackaged leftovers such as pizza and spaghetti.
+Your child will be able to create a healthy lunch all by himself with just a little guidance.
 Please avoid “Lunchables” and “GoGurts” both of which cause problems with their packaging, provide little nutritive value and usually end up in the trash.
 Most children at this age need only a half sandwich, a piece of fruit and a drink each day.
 We recommend the Japanese bento box approach to lunch preparation wherein the child arranges a selection of slices fruits, vegetables, meats and cheeses in a “Gladware” type box.
 In Japan moms prepare bento boxes to depict cartoon characters.
 Your child could create a sunset, flower garden or an abstract design with simple, nutritious whole foods.
 Candy, gum, soda pop and snack bars that may contain nuts are not allowed.
 Read labels to ensure that prepared foods are not high in sugar or colorings.

 News from the Moose Tracks Class

-Our Fall Family Campout is scheduled for September 26th and 27th at Wasatch Mountain State Park.
+Our Fall Family Campout is scheduled for September 14th – 15th at Jordanelle State Park.
 Information packets will come home soon.
 Parents are welcome to join us for the entire campout or just drop in at your convenience.
 Our outdoor curriculum provides an important set of skills for Elementary students.
 We spend the days prior to the Fall Campout and the Spring River Trip preparing for the activities we have planned months in advance.
 These experiences are complemented by our Friday field trips.
 Students learn communication, problem-solving and teamwork skills that promote their confidence and independence.
 In addition the students work on real world tasks utilizing their academic skills.
-If your student cannot participate in our outdoor curriculum for any reason please talk to Michelle or Erin about getting a homework packet to compensate for the absence.
+If your student cannot participate in our outdoor curriculum for any reason please talk to Tracy about getting a homework packet to compensate for the absence.
 Otherwise, bring your best campfire stories and be ready for a great time!

-The Moose Tracks and Eagle’s Nest classes work harder and play harder, too.
+The Moose Tracks class works harder and plays harder, too.
 We encourage all students to be responsible and independent enough to remember their school t-shirts for field trips, their lunches and to come to school with homework completed each day.
 We appreciate your help with these responsibilities.
 The trick is to help just enough and to let them know we are confident they can do it themselves!
 We want you to be aware of what is expected of your student so you can carry through with the expectations at home.
-Michelle and Erin are available every day after class to discuss ideas and answer questions.
+Tracy is available every day after class to discuss ideas and answer questions.
 We are looking forward to a great year together!